tasdikrahman/tasdikrahman.me/_posts/2020-07-07-rails-logging.md

 You can notice a few things here,

 - the logs are spread over multiple lines, adding to the difficulty in debugging the whole request/response flow.
     - given you would be pushing to your logging platform, let's say EFK, which would allow you to do full text search, the configuration to have the request-id for each log would come handy.
 A little better than not having anything at all.
+(Have a look at [baritolog](https://github.com/BaritoLog) if you haven't, our in house ELK platform)
-    - if you are not pushing to any logging platform, then you would be debugging this by tailing the logs of the rails app somewhere, if deployed to kubernetes, doing a [kubetail](https://github.com/johanhaleby/kubetail) or if in a VM, sitting inside the VM and then tailing the logs of each and every application server instance.
+    - if you are not pushing to any logging platform, then you would be debugging this by tailing the logs of the rails app somewhere, if deployed to kubernetes, doing a [kubetail](https://github.com/johanhaleby/kubetail) or if on VMs, sitting inside the VM and then tailing the logs of each and every application server instance.
 But then the first step here would be to obviously have centralized logging.
-- extremely verbose, hindering debugging.
+- extremely verbose, hindering debugging, if you don't have that already.
-- no clear way to parse the logs as the logs format are non-standard.
+- no clear way to parse the logs as the logs format are non-standard (if you hadn't added `config.log_tags = [:request_id]` which is not present by default)

 ## Ways to improve this

-Taking things one at a time, you can compact out the log so that it stays meaningful at the same time too, by using something like [lograge](https://github.com/roidrage/lograge).
-There are a bunch of other alternatives like [https://logger.rocketjob.io/](https://logger.rocketjob.io/) and [https://github.com/shadabahmed/logstasher](https://github.com/shadabahmed/logstasher), but I went ahead with lograge since it has been around for sometime now and has a larger adoption, my use case of what I required to do worked, hence I didn't dig too much on this, more on this later.
+Taking things one at a time, you can compact out the log so that it stays meaningful and not verbose the way it is right now, by using something like [lograge](https://github.com/roidrage/lograge).
+There are a bunch of other alternatives like [https://logger.rocketjob.io/](https://logger.rocketjob.io/) and [https://github.com/shadabahmed/logstasher](https://github.com/shadabahmed/logstasher), but I went ahead with lograge since it has been around for sometime now and has a larger adoption, my use case of what I required to do worked, and the use case for this as such was just to have certain things injected in our logs along with json formatted logging, and this worked very well for our use case.

 Add lograge in your `Gemfile`